je-nunez/Visualizing_investment_neighborhoods_Toronto/README.md

 of Toronto and the relative Tax Estimation on Residential Properties in those neighborhoods, using matplotlib/numpy/basemap/descartes in Python.

+# WIP

+This project is a *work in progress*.
+The implementation is *incomplete* and subject to change.
+The documentation can be inaccurate.

 # Open Data used from the City of Toronto

 Several geographical data sources of the Open Data initiative of the City